 Contact: David Barnes

-WASHINGTON - The Internal Revenue Service (IRS) paid approximately $1.1 million during Fiscal Year 2011 for 13,878 aircards and 754 BlackBerrys that were not used for periods of three months to one year, according to a report released publicly today by the Treasury Inspector General for Tax Administration (TIGTA).
+WASHINGTON – Mainframe software license management at the Internal Revenue Service (IRS) is not being adequately performed, according to a report publicly released today by the Treasury Inspector General for Tax Administration (TIGTA).

 Read the report.